 Well if you think all beaches are equal, then think again.
 No amount of words could prove justice to how beautiful and scenic El Nido is, you have to go there yourself.
 Being as popular of a tourist destination as it means there will be a lot of fellow tourists, and honestly, there are hordes, cramped in small trimarans but fret not, the tours are well regulated to ensure everyone gets to enjoy their vacation.

-Don’t worry too much about the prices for tours as they are strictly regulated and enforced by the local government, all tours have the same prices regardless which tour agency you book at, however regulation stops there, As a local from another island, I can definitely tell you that food is much more expensive in their island than ours but as with everything, you get what you pay for and paying a little extra for freshly cooked seafood is definitely great, just don’t do it everyday, think about the handcrafts and exotic souvenirs you could have bought.
-Coffee? well, its expensive as usual.
+Don’t worry too much about the prices for tours as they are strictly regulated and enforced by the local government, all tours have the same prices regardless of which tour agency you book at, however, regulation stops there, As a local from another island, I can definitely tell you that food is much more expensive in their island than ours but as with everything, you get what you pay for and paying a little extra for freshly cooked seafood is definitely great, just don’t do it every day, think about the handcrafts and exotic souvenirs you could have bought.
+Coffee? well, it is expensive as usual.

 - You get to have an entire day filled with island hopping and adventure.